-There was also no attempt at gender analysis: it might be expected that the migration of non-Inuit women and children into the Arctic would raise consciousness of the potential dangers from dogs, especially if these incomers were unprepared.
-Even employees received little or no orientation to Inuit culture or Arctic living conditions.
-The RCMP Sled Dogs Report documented examples of qallunaat families trying to make pets of sled dogs.
-One of these cases almost ended fatally when a small boy had to be medi-vaced from Arviat to Churchill in 1960.
+Report documented examples of Qallunaat families trying to make pets of sled dogs.
+One of these cases almost ended fatally when a small boy had to be medivaced from Arviat to Churchill in 1960.
 He was sleeping outdoors in a playpen while his mother, a missionary's wife, was socializing with a policeman's wife indoors.
 The missionary's own pet husky broke loose and inflicted life-threatening injuries on his child.
 Although this reflected a high level of maladaptation to actual conditions in the region, and no Inuit or Inuit-owned sled dogs were involved, the Superintendent commanding "G" Division advised all detachments to be extra vigilant and "where husky dogs are loose ... take action at once."
 He added a warning against making pets of these animals.46

 A more serious gap was the lack of chronological treatment of extended episodes of dog killings.
-The provisions of the Dog Ordinance were extended to DEW Line sites and to all settlements in August 195547 and shortly afterwards efforts were made to crack down on loose dogs around Igaluit.
+The provisions of the Dog Ordinance were extended to DEW Line sites and to all settlements in August 1955,47 and shortly afterwards efforts were made to crack down on loose dogs around Iqaluit.
 The killings there were numerous and quite widely commented on.
 A decade later in Pangnirtung, according to an RCMP source, that region experienced comparable killings.
-Smaller instances of shooting dogs were recorded in Igloolik, around 1960 when a Northern Service Officer took action in the absence of a police detachment.
+Smaller instances of shooting dogs were recorded in Igloolik around 1960, when a Northern Service Officer took action in the absence of a police detachment.
 How these episodes fit into the long-term trend of reducing teams almost to zero might affect how specific incidents are interpreted.

-While the Dog Ordinance made it unnecessary for government to hatch a conspiracy, and many or most of the killings can be explained under that law enacted by an external, unelected legislature, the social context of the killings and the resulting damage to the prestige of the RCMP in the North, were not thoroughly examined in the RCMP Sled Dogs Report.
+While the Dog Ordinance made it unnecessary for government to hatch a conspiracy, and many or most of the killings can be explained due to that law being enacted by an external, unelected legislature, the social context of the killings and the resulting damage to the prestige of the RCMP in the North were not thoroughly examined in the RCMP Sled Dogs Report.
 Its authors seemed to take it for granted that every bulge in the statistics of dog killings was carried out in accordance with the law and was therefore, apparently, not worthy of detailed investigation or contextual analysis by the Force's researchers.
 As a result, the reader-and the Inuit whose dogs were killed-received little explanation of local and particular circumstances, either of the necessity of the killing or the communication, if any, with the dog's owners.48 Also unexamined is the possibility that there were distinct patterns of dog killings across time: for example, in Iqaluit in the 1950s it was primarily employed Inuit whose dogs were killed, but elsewhere in the late 1960s, some of the victims were people who had just relocated to settlements without jobs.